 - A bequest is one of the easiest gifts to make.
 You simply include language in your Will or Trust that specifies CEP as a part of your estate.
 A bequest may be made as a gift of a percentage of your estate, a specific dollar amount or asset, or from the balance/residue of your estate.

 Bequest language is simple and can read as follows: I bequest _____________ (percent of my estate or a specific dollar amount) to Church Extension Plan, with its offices located at 4070 27th Ct.
 SE, Salem, OR 97302.

-If you have designated a gift to CEP through your Will or Trust and would like to be a part of our Legacy Society, please click on the link below to let us know of your future gift.
+If you have designated a gift to CEP through your Will or Trust and would like to be a part of our Legacy Partners, please click on the link below to let us know of your future gift.

 - An IRA charitable rollover gift is one way you can partner with us to impact ministry and receive some tax benefits this year.
 If you are 70 ½ or older, an IRA rollover gift allows you to reduce your taxable income and satisfy your required minimum distribution (RMD) for the year.

 If you would like to make an IRA charitable rollover gift, click on the link below and one of our team members will contact you.